ShengHuaWu/Schedule/README.md

 ![PlayButton](https://github.com/ShengHuaWu/Schedule/blob/master/Resources/PlayButton.png)

-Then, use the Playground again to add the teacher and the students into classes via the following functions.
+Then, inside the Playground again, write the following functions in order to add the teacher and the students into classes.
 ```
 mutation attendClass($classID: ID!, $studentID: ID!) {
   addToStudents(classClassId: $classID, studentsStudentId: $studentID) {